-In addition, in October 2022, the U.S. government issued regulations that imposed new export licensing requirements for certain U.S. semiconductor and high-performance computing technology (including wafer fab equipment), for the use of such technology for certain end uses in the People's Republic of China ("China"), and for the provision of support by U.S. Persons to certain advanced integrated circuit ("IC") fabs located in China.
-The regulations impose export license requirements effectively on all KLA products and services to customers located in China that fabricate certain advanced logic, NAND and DRAM ICs.
+The U.S. government has tightened export controls for commodities, software, and technology (collectively, "items") destined to People's Republic of China ("China") over the past several years.
+In addition, in October 2022, the U.S. government's Bureau of Industry and Security ("BIS") of the U.S. Department of Commerce") issued regulations (the "2022 BIS Rules") that imposed new export licensing requirements for certain U.S. semiconductor and high-performance computing technology (including wafer fab equipment), for the use of such technology for certain end uses in China, and for the provision of support by U.S. Persons to certain advanced integrated circuit ("IC") fabs located in China.
+The regulations impose export license requirements effectively on all KLA items and services to customers located in China that fabricate certain advanced logic, NAND and DRAM ICs.
 KLA is also restricted from providing certain U.S. origin tools, software and technology to certain wafer fab equipment manufacturers located in China, absent an export license.
-In October 2023, the U.S. government issued additional regulations that went into effect in November 2023.
+Companies were added to the U.S. Entity List, a list of parties that are generally ineligible to receive U.S.-regulated items without prior licensing from the BIS.
+In October 2023, the U.S. government issued additional regulations that went into effect in November 2023 (the "2023 BIS Rules").
 These additional rules are designed to update export controls on advanced computing semiconductors and semiconductor manufacturing equipment, as well as items that support supercomputing applications and end-uses, to arms embargoed countries, including China.
-They adjust the parameters included in the existing regulations that determine whether an advanced computing chip is restricted and impose new measures to address risks of circumvention of the controls established in October 2022.
-The regulations are very complex and, in January 2024, KLA, among other companies, submitted comments to the government regarding these regulations.
+They adjust the parameters included in the previous existing regulations that determine whether an advanced computing chip is restricted and impose new measures to address risks of circumvention of the controls established in October 2022.
+In January 2024, KLA, among other companies, submitted comments to the government regarding these regulations.
+Furthermore, in December 2024 and January 2025, the BIS again issued incremental regulations (the "2024 BIS Rules" and the "2025 BIS Rules," respectively) adding even more companies to the U.S. Entity List and revising the definition of advanced DRAM, further restricting our ability to provide certain items and services to facilities in China producing advanced DRAM ICs.
+The regulations are very complex.
 We are taking appropriate measures to comply with all government regulations, and will continue to apply for export licenses, when required, to avoid disruption to our customers' operations.
-While some export licenses have been obtained by us or our customers, there can be no assurance that export licenses applied for by either us or our customers, now or in the future, will be granted.
+There can be no assurance that export licenses applied for by either us or our customers, now or in the future, will be granted.

-Refer to Note 17 "Segment Reporting and Geographic Information" to our Condensed Consolidated Financial Statements for information related to revenues by geographic region as well as significant product and service offerings.
+Refer to Note 16 "Segment Reporting and Geographic Information" to our Condensed Consolidated Financial Statements for information related to revenues by geographic region as well as significant product and service offerings.